NatLabs/serde/readme.md

 - Cannot deserialize Tuples as they are not candid types.
 They are just shorthands for records with unnamed fields.
 See https://forum.dfinity.org/t/candid-and-tuples/17800/7
 - Floats are only recognised if they have a decimal point, e.g., `1.0` is a Float, but `1` is an `Int` / `Nat`.
 - Only supports candid data types (i.e primitive and constructed types).
 Service and function reference types are not supported.
+- A new rewrite of the library to improve performance has limited the max value of the `Nat` and `Int` to 64 bits.

 ## Running Tests